ped-dyn-emp/PeTrack/docs/source/user_interface/user_interface.md

 Then there is a slider which can be used to scrub through the video.

 Last on the line are two boxes `_ @ _ fps`.
 The first of these boxes shows the current frame and the last shows the framerate at which PeTrack tries to play the video.
-Both values can be edited by the user, either to jump to a certain frame by changing the current frame or to change th playback speed by changing the fps.
+Both values can be edited by the user, either to jump to a certain frame by changing the current frame or to change the playback speed by changing the fps.

 :::{note}
 For changing the fps relative to the original speed, there are options under `View > Playback speed`.
 The desired playback speed only changes the behavior of PeTrack if `Fix playback speed` or `Limit playback speed` are selected (both under the `View` menu).